-See e.g., Loewenstein et al (1993) for a discussion of the role of self-serving biases in legal disputes; and Babcock and Olson (1992), Thompson and Loewenstein (1992), and Babcock et al (1995) on labor disputes.
+&lt;sup>4See e.g., Loewenstein et al. (1993) for a discussion of the self-serving biases in legal disputes; and Babcock and Olson (1992), Thompson and Loewenstein (1992), and Babcock, Wang and Loewenstein (1996) on labor disputes.

-A legal analogy may be apt: Consider a company owned by somebody who, in addition to pursuing profits, directly prefers to minimize the probability that the goods she sells will cause birth defects.
+&lt;sup>5A legal analogy may be apt: Consider a company owned by somebody who, in addition to pursuing profits, directly prefers to minimize the probability that the goods she sells will cause birth defects.
 Contrast this with the case where the firm's owner does not directly care about birth defects, but is subject to a law stating that firms must not knowingly sell hazardous goods.
 Then, similarly to the results of Section 3 below, even if the threshold for tolerable level of risk were identical for the two firms, the "constraints" firm will be more likely to sell a dangerous product than the "preference" firm.
 This is because when the firm happens to verifiably anticipate a low probability of danger, the preference firm might still gather further information, but the constraints firm won't.